eamesa/maii-journal/_posts/2022-04-02-three-things-i-learned-from-the-ruby-koans.md

 - hash2 = Hash.new("dos") "dos" is the default value.

-- Didn't undertand this one
+- Didn't understand this one
 ```sh
   def test_default_value_with_block
     hash = Hash.new {|hash, key| hash[key] = [] }